brainglobe/brainglobe.github.io/docs/source/documentation/brainglobe-atlasapi/usage/atlas-details.md

 ## Rat
 ### [Waxholm Space atlas of the Sprague Dawley rat brain](https://doi.org/10.1038/s41592-023-02034-3)
+The Waxholm Space rat brain atlas features annotations of 222 structures, alongside a 39μm MRI template.
+It provides detailed delineations of the cerebral cortex, hippocampus, striatopallidal areas, midbrain, thalamus, auditory system and fiber tracts.
+It is comprehensive, covering the entire rat brain.
 This atlas is only available at 39μm resolution:
 * `whs_sd_rat_39um`